-- Screw the tank cap to the right, until the point of feeling a "click". - Close the drawer.
-Make sure you hear it click into place.
+- Screw the tank cap to the right, until the point of feeling a "click".

+- Turn the key in the lock, without releasing the cap in the clockwise direction 180° - Remove the key and close the flap until it clicks into place.
 The tank cap is secured with an anti-loss attachment